veryacademy/Python-Beginner-PY001/008_For_Loop.md

 ---
 Use the previous code examples to help you complete the code challenges:

 1. Let's put our new knowledge to the test by creating a number guessing game.
 First randomly create a number between 1-20, or your preferred range.
 Now let's ask the user to type in a number between the number range we have selected.
-The user should be give 4 turns or chances to guess the number.
+The user should be given 4 turns or chances to guess the number.

 Just before the last guess print: